ViacheslavDanilov/ml_project_template/README.md

 │    └── test_visualize.py          # Test functions for visualize.py
 │
-├── .dvcignore                      # Files or directories that should be excluded when traversing a DVC project ├── .flake8                         # Configuration of flake8 ├── .gitignore                      # List of ignored files that cannot commit to Git ├── .pre-commit-config.yaml         # Configuration file for pre-commit package ├── LICENSE                         # License file of the repository ├── pyproject.toml                  # Unified Python project settings file that replaces setup.py ├── README.md                       # The top-level readme file for developers using this project
+├── .dvcignore                      # Files or directories that should be excluded when traversing a DVC project ├── .gitignore                      # List of ignored files that cannot commit to Git ├── .pre-commit-config.yaml         # Configuration file for pre-commit package ├── create_env.sh                   # Shell script to create conda environment ├── LICENSE                         # License file of the repository ├── pyproject.toml                  # Unified Python project settings file that replaces setup.py ├── README.md                       # The top-level readme file for developers using this project